mabobr/splunk-hec-client/README.md

 Splunk/HEC client (python) [not only] for rsyslog omprog module, to feed events from rsyslog to HEC.

 ## Basic info - Features
-- only http support
+- only http support, https not supported
 - on STDIN, it expects well [formatted SPLUK JSON events](https://docs.splunk.com/Documentation/Splunk/latest/Data/FormateventsforHTTPEventCollector) separated by EOL (\n)
 - allows event buffering via --batchSize parameter and max delay time via --batchWait
-- dumps metrics to the log file/syslog
+- dumps metrics (counts) to the log file/syslog
 - splunk channels not supported
 - no input events validation i.e. do not send raw event to raw Splunk endpoint with batching
-- allows setup daily maximum volume
+- when using with rsyslog, keep in mind, that rsyslog may spawn more thant one independent instance of this script, with independent metrics in log/debug file.

 ## Generic usage:
 ```